wroclawianka/car-service-webpage/README.md

 # car-service-webpage
-Example of simple site of car service company

-This is a webpage of unexisting service company.
+A Webpage of unexisting service company.

 Used in this project:
 - jQuery